The Tenth Planet

 Me: It isn’t.
 But William Hartnell isn’t in it.

 Sue: Don’t tell me he’s gone on holiday again!
-It’s his final fortnight!
+It’s his final story!
 What’s he playing at?

-I decide to give Sue the background to what actually happened, specifically Hartnell’s sudden illness and the quick rewrite that had to be undertaken to accommodate this.
+I provide Sue with the background to what actually happened, specifically Hartnell’s sudden illness and the quick rewrite that had to be undertaken to accommodate it.
 She never would have forgiven him otherwise.

-Sue: I can’t believe Polly is putting the bloody kettle on again.
-Without a shred of irony.
-I do like her top, though.
+Sue: I can’t believe Polly is putting the bloody kettle on again, without a shred of irony.
+I like her top, though.
 Or is it a dress?
-It’s hard to tell.
+It’s difficult to tell.

 We spend most of our time wondering what the Doctor would have done if he’d been awake.

-Sue: I can’t see him crawling through a ventilation duct like Ben, and I can’t see him making the coffee either, so he must have been the one spouting the technobabble about the rocket.
+Sue: I can’t see him crawling through a ventilation duct like Ben, and I can’t see him making the coffee, either, so he must have been the one spouting all the technobabble about the rocket.
 That’s my best guess.

 The episode is frustrating in the extreme.
-Not only is the Doctor absent, the Cybermen are hardly in it either.
+Not only is the Doctor completely absent, the Cybermen are hardly in it, either.

 Sue: This isn’t doing anything for me.
-I really thought I’d be enjoying this one a lot more than I am.
+I really thought I’d enjoy this one a lot more than I am.
 I don’t see what the big deal is.

 Me: And that’s it.
 The very last moving Hartnell.
 Finished.

-Sue: And Hartnell wasn’t even in it.
+Sue: And William Hartnell wasn’t even in it.
 Thanks for that.

 Episode 4

-It good to see Hartnell back in action again, even if it is only still photos and the odd scrap of Super-8 (“Somebody knew this was going to be special”).
-But just when you think the Doctor is going to step up to the plate one last time, he’s taken to the Cybermen’s ship with Polly.
+It good to see Hartnell back in action again, even if it is only via some still photos and the odd scrap of Super 8 film (“Somebody knew this was going to be special”), but just when you think the Doctor is going to step up to the plate one last time, he’s dragged away to the aliens’ spaceship with Polly.

 Sue: Are the Cybermen going to assimilate them?